 Step 3 – Sprinkle a tablespoon of pepper on the top of the water.

 Step 4 – Dip one finger into the dish soap and then place that finger in the middle of the dish with the water and pepper.

 How Does the Experiment Work?

-When you sprinkled the pepper on the water, most (if not all) of it stayed floating at the surface of the water.
-This is because the pepper flakes are so light that the surface tension of the water keeps them floating on top.
+When you sprinkled the pepper on the water, most (if not all) of it stayed floating on the surface of the water.
+This is because the pepper flakes are so light that they do not disturb the surface tension of the water and they stay floating on top of the water.

-If you liked this experiment, check out these other experiment with common food items:
+If you liked this experiment, check out these other experiments with common food items: